sj19217/CS-Coursework/GUI/process.md

 * Got basic child process spawning working here, using properties.json to store the executables's path.
 * Made this pass chosen filename onto another HTML file, being serviced by another Javascript file.
 * Had some annoying bugs, but eventually got it working.
-Had to make loading of properties.json block the JS file, otherwise it would not have loaded by the time its data was necessary.
+Had to make loading of properties.json block the JS file, otherwise it would not have loaded by the time its data was necessary (56d2fab)
+* Went and wrote gui.c/gui.h and used pauseUntilPermitted() and scattered its use around the program.